rohithvarmayadla/helm-charts/CONTRIBUTING.md

 - Create new charts in the `charts/` directory using a unique, meaningful name matching the OWF project the chart is referencing.
 - Bump the chart version in `Chart.yaml` for any changes.
+- A valid maintainer list must be present in `Chart.yaml`.
 - Ensure both the chart `README.md` and `CHANGELOG.md` have been updated to reflect the changes.
   - `@bitnami/readme-generator-for-helm` is used to ensure chart documentation is consistent.
   - `conventional-changelog-cli` is used to generate changelogs.
 - All charts are linted and tested automatically on PRs.
 - On merge to `main`, changed charts are published to GitHub Pages.